Tvin405/Tailscale-Zero-Trust-Homelab/TailscaleVPN/README.md

 ---

 Conclusion
-- Through this project, I built a fully encrypted, zero-trust VPN infrastructure that connects multiple environments under one secure network.
+- Through this project, I deployed a fully encrypted, zero-trust VPN infrastructure that connects multiple environments under one secure network.
-- This setup demonstrates my ability to design, deploy, and manage modern VPN solutions using Tailscale and WireGuard, while integrating with virtualization platforms like Proxmox and enhancing privacy with Pi-hole.
+- This setup demonstrates my ability to deploy and manage modern VPN solutions using Tailscale and WireGuard, while integrating with virtualization platforms like Proxmox and enhancing privacy with Pi-hole and using security postures like a zero-trust framwork.